PcNm/HARDFORM/README.md

 <br>

 #### STATUS
-This mini-library is currently rudimentary.
+This mini-library is currently rudimentary. <br>
 It has been tested with: VS2017, GCC, CLANG, Pelles C, VC6.
 <br>